 — Ted McGrath (@ted_mcgrath) March 2, 2018

 Another way to start strong is by opening with a “hook.”
 This can be a funny or interesting story, a relevant quote, or a surprising statistic.
-No matter what it is, it should make your audience more inclined to listen to what you have to say.
+No matter what it is, it must make your audience more inclined to listen to what you have to say.
 For this, having a personal connection to your topic can come in handy.

-I have also struggled against going into autopilot whenever I conduct my seminars.
+I have also struggled with going into autopilot whenever I conduct my seminars.
 You run this risk either because you know your material so well, or you’re overthinking.
 Always keep yourself in check.
-If you feel that your connection with your audience is slipping off, find a way to bring your energy back.
+If you feel your connection with your audience is slipping off, find a way to bring your energy back.

 7. Make Eye Contact and Smile

 A great way to make your talk more natural is to hold eye contact with individual audience members.
 Personally, I like connecting with my audience this way.
-It makes me feel that I am conversing with them, and not speaking to them.
+It makes me feel I’m conversing with them, and not speaking to them.
 It’s an opportunity to build connections with specific audience members without leaving out the rest of my audience.